atomvm/AtomVM/doc/src/getting-started-guide.md

 To flash your Raspberry Pico, you will need to undertake a few steps that interact with your operating file system.

 > Note.
-It is important that you downloads the `.uf2` versions of these files for the Raspbery Pico platform.
+It is important that you downloads the `.uf2` versions of these files for the Raspberry Pico platform.

-For each of the above files, you will start your Rapberry Pico in bootloader mode by pressing the `BOOTSEL` button on the Raspberry Pico dev board, while powering on the device.
+For each of the above files, you will start your Raspberry Pico in bootloader mode by pressing the `BOOTSEL` button on the Raspberry Pico dev board, while powering on the device.
 Doing so will automatically boot the device and mount the Raspberry Pico on to your file system as a USB device.

 You can then use normal operating system commands (such as `cp`, or even drag-and-drop) to copy the above files to the mounted USB volume.